 - Employees.
 You will want to see organizational charts, job descriptions, and personnel files for all senior-level employees.
 Any employment contracts should be considered, as should information on professional advisors (accounting, legal, financial, insurance).
 Classifications of independent contractors should also be considered.

 - Products and services.
 If the company sells products, you want to be sure you can still sell them, meaning you need catalogs of products and services available, prices paid, and how those goods are delivered.

 - Customers.
 In addition to reviewing accounts receivable, you will want to get a full rundown on the company’s major customers, including what percentage of revenue they account for, how critical they are to profitability, and what they have purchased in the past.
 Are the relationships with the existing owner or are they loyal to the company/brand?

 Once this due diligence is complete, you will want to create your own valuation for the business to determine if the sales price is fair.
 There are three basic valuation models, the most common of which for small businesses is a market-based valuation, which looks at the industry and compares the value to similar companies.
 Other models are asset-based, which is usually used when the business is no longer profitable, and income-based, which evaluates the company’s potential for future income.

 At Benetrends, we help companies with the funding that will be necessary once an agreement for purchase is made.
 Our unique model for funding small business leverages existing 401(k) and IRA funds to provide penalty- and tax-free funds that can be used to purchase or operate a company.
-To learn more about how Benetrends can help provide access to funds for your small business purchase, today.
+To learn more about how Benetrends can help provide access to funds for your small business purchase, schedule a consultation today.